Solving Homotopy Domain Equations: Homotopy Domain Equation on

-The fact that a Kan complex $X$ is not contractible does not imply that every vertex $x\in X$ contains information, nor that it contains holes in all the higher dimensions.
-It motivates the following definition.
+The fact that a Kan complex $X$ is not contractible does not imply that every vertex $x\in X$ contains relevant information, that is, the higher fundamental groups $\pi_n(|X|,x)$ are not trivial, nor that it contains holes in all the higher dimensions.
+To guarantee the existence of non-trivial Kan complexes as higher $\lambda$-models, we present the following definition.